Periodic Snapshot Tasks Screens

 |Exclude||Exclude specific child datasets from the snapshot.
 Use with recursive snapshots.
 List paths to any child datasets to exclude.
 Example: |

-|Snapshot Lifetime||Define a length of time to retain the snapshot on this system using a numeric value and a single lowercase letter for units.
+|Snapshot Lifetime||Enter the length of time to retain the snapshot on this system using a numeric value and a single lowercase letter for units.
 Examples: 3h is three hours, 1m is one month, and 1y is one year.
-Does not accept Minute values.
+Does not accept minute values.
 After the time expires, the snapshot is removed.
-Snapshots which have been replicated to other systems are not affected.|
+Snapshots replicated to other systems are not affected.|

 |Naming Schema||Snapshot name format string.
 The default is |

-|Allow Taking Empty Snapshots||Creates dataset snapshots even when there have been no changes to the dataset from the last snapshot.
+|Allow Taking Empty Snapshots||Select to Create dataset snapshots even when there are no changes to the dataset from the last snapshot.
 Recommended for long-term restore points, multiple snapshot tasks pointed at the same datasets, or compatibility with snapshot schedules or replications created in TrueNAS 11.2 and earlier.
-For example, allowing empty snapshots for a monthly snapshot schedule allows that monthly snapshot to be taken, even when a daily snapshot task has already taken a snapshot of any changes to the dataset.|
+For example, you can set up a monthly snapshot schedule to take monthly snapshots and still have a daily snapshot task taking snapshots of any changes to the dataset.|

-|Enabled||To activate this periodic snapshot schedule, set this option.
-To disable this task without deleting it, unset this option.|
+|Enabled||Select to activate this periodic snapshot schedule.
+To disable this task without deleting it, leave the checkbox cleared.|